History of NYOS

 1 January 2005

-Colin Currie performs the world premiere of Thea Musgrave’s ‘Wood, Metal and Skin’ with the Symphony Orchestra.
+Pictured: Colin Currie performed the world premiere of Thea Musgrave’s ‘Wood, Metal and Skin’ with the NYOS Symphony Orchestra.
 Colin was a member of the orchestra’s percussion section from 1990 to 1994, and in 1994 became the first percussion finalist in BBC Young Musician of the Year.

 2007